 You can’t go to Walt Disney World and not notice the Contemporary sitting outside of Magic Kingdom.
-It is made up of the Main Tower, Garden Wing, and Bay Lake Tower with beautiful lake views from some rooms, and theme parks views in others.
+It is made up of the Main Tower, Garden Wing, and Bay Lake Tower with beautiful lake views from some rooms and theme park views in others.
 I was given a Main Tower – Lake View room, and it was quite wonderful.
 With two queen beds and a pull-out sofa, this room can sleep 5.
 While fitting 5 may be a little tight, this was more than enough room for me.
-I especially loved the desk area since this was a working/research trip after all.
-The balcony was amazing, and provided a nice place to relax after long days in the parks.
-I was even able to see the Movies Under the Stars setup by the pool area.
-If you are like me and pack pretty much every toiletry/makeup/hair care product you own, the bathroom may not be your favorite of the deluxe resorts.
-Extra large double sinks are great until you don’t have room to lay out everything you need.
+I especially loved the desk area since this was a working/research trip, after all.
+The balcony was amazing and provided a nice place to relax after long days in the parks.
+I was even able to see the Movies Under the Stars set up by the pool area.
+If you are like me and pack pretty much every toiletry/makeup/haircare product you own, the bathroom may not be your favorite of the deluxe resorts.
+Extra-large double sinks are great until you don’t have room to lay out everything you need.
 Otherwise, the room was fantastic!

 Disney has been asking guests to complete online check-in prior to their visit via My Disney Experience to ensure safety measures can be followed.
 Online check-in was a breeze, and I received a notification about an hour before my arrival that my room was ready, and I could head straight there.
 If you choose not to use MagicBands, the My Disney Experience app will even unlock your door for you.

-There are signs all over the resort giving guests information regarding the policies and procedures surrounding COVID-19, and there are hand sanitizer stations throughout the resort including outside the elevators, next to the escalators, and randomly throughout common area.
+There are signs all over the resort giving guests information regarding the policies and procedures surrounding COVID-19, and there are hand sanitizer stations throughout the resort, including outside the elevators, next to the escalators, and randomly throughout the common area.
 Face coverings are also required everywhere outside of your room.

 As I mentioned, I only reserved one meal at a table service restaurant, and it was mainly to see how former character dining was being handled.
-Some of the character meals are offering modified character experiences where the characters will walk through the restaurant, but not stop at any of the tables.
-Chef Mickey’s has completely removed characters from their breakfast, and shifted from buffet to family style dining.
+Some of the character meals are offering modified character experiences where the characters will walk through the restaurant but not stop at any of the tables.
+Chef Mickey’s has completely removed characters from their breakfast and shifted from buffet to family-style dining.
 The food was fantastic, but way more than I could eat.
 The price has been altered to reflect the change in the dining experience.
 While $25 per person isn’t terrible, especially considering how much food is served, this isn’t really a meal I would go out of my way for without the characters.
-Now if you are staying at the Contemporary, it is a great option for breakfast before heading into Magic Kingdom for the day!
-UPDATE: It was announced that the characters will return to breakfast at Chef Mickey’s on December 16!
+Now, if you are staying at the Contemporary, it is a great option for breakfast before heading into Magic Kingdom for the day!
+UPDATE: It was announced that the characters would return to breakfast at Chef Mickey’s on December 16!

 Since it was a quick trip, my park time was limited.
-I visited Epcot on my arrival day, and Animal Kingdom on my departure day with full days at Hollywood Studios and Magic Kingdom.
-During my last visit in November 2019, I didn’t get to spend a lot of time in Hollywood Studios so that was a major focus for me this trip.
+I visited Epcot on my arrival day and Animal Kingdom on my departure day, with full days at Hollywood Studios and Magic Kingdom.
+During my last visit in November 2019, I didn’t get to spend a lot of time in Hollywood Studios, so that was a major focus for me on this trip.
 With the modified park hours, I was a little concerned about being able to get everything accomplished on this trip, but I was pleasantly surprised.

 Hollywood Studios was the plan for my first full day in the parks.
 I had two main goals: get a boarding group for Rise of the Resistance and ride Mickey and Minnie’s Runaway Railway.
 It has been reported that the Disney transportation system to Hollywood Studios has been a little rough since the reopening.
 Since boarding groups become available at exactly 10:00am, which is also the official park opening time, guests are flocking to the park early.
 Anticipating a wait, I made it down to the bus stop at 8:40am and was greeted with a line.
 Buses typically start running an hour before park opening.
 The first bus arrived at the Contemporary at 8:55am.
-I ended up boarding the 3rd bus of the day, and was on my way to the park at 9:16am.
-While I was boarding the bus, a line of Hollywood Studios reinforcement buses pulled up so the crowd was excited.
-I was scanned into the park at 9:36am, and headed to Mickey and Minnie’s Runaway Railway.
+I ended up boarding the 3rd bus of the day and was on my way to the park at 9:16am.
+While I was boarding the bus, a line of Hollywood Studio’s reinforcement buses pulled up, so the crowd was excited.
+I was scanned into the park at 9:36am and headed to Mickey and Minnie’s Runaway Railway.
 Some of the attractions begin running before the official park opening, which has included MMRR and Slinky Dog Dash at Hollywood Studios.
-At 9:45am the line was closed for MMRR because they had already reached a 90 minute wait.
+At 9:45am the line was closed for MMRR because they had already reached a 90-minute wait.
 I decided to find a quiet spot to focus on getting a boarding group.
-This is going to sound completely crazy, but I’m not exaggerating when I say that at 9:58am a hush made its way through the park while everyone was focused intently on their phones waiting to refresh.
+This is going to sound completely crazy, but I’m not exaggerating when I say that at 9:58am, a hush made its way through the park while everyone was focused intently on their phones waiting to refresh.
 As my phone hit 10:00am, I hit refresh and was ecstatic to see that I got a boarding group – boarding group 5 to be exact!
 If you ever have the chance to ride Rise of the Resistance, do it.
 Admittedly, I’m not the biggest Star Wars fan, but that ride is AMAZING.
 The park was noticeably more full than Epcot was the previous night, but I never felt unsafe in regards to the COVID procedures.
 Bonus: since they are social distancing on attractions, I had my own car on Rise of the Resistance.
-I utilized mobile ordering for lunch at Ronto Roasters, and enjoyed a Ronto Wrap while people watching in Galaxy’s Edge.
-The wait times for MMRR were still pretty high throughout the day so I decided to take a break from the afternoon heat and head back to the resort.
-No issues getting a bus back, and was the only traveler again.
-When I returned to the park around 4:00pm it seemed a little more quiet than earlier in the day.
-A lot of people leave after the 2:00pm boarding groups are released so I recommend taking a break, and going back for park closing if you can.
+I utilized mobile ordering for lunch at Ronto Roasters and enjoyed a Ronto Wrap while people-watching in Galaxy’s Edge.
+The wait times for MMRR were still pretty high throughout the day, so I decided to take a break from the afternoon heat and head back to the resort.
+No issues getting a bus back and was the only traveler again.
+When I returned to the park around 4:00pm, it seemed a little quieter than earlier in the day.
+Many people leave after the 2:00pm boarding groups are released, so I recommend taking a break and going back for park closing if you can.
 When the posted wait dipped to 65 minutes, I hopped in line for MMRR.
-I did have to wait the full 65 minutes, but Cast Members let us know that the ride went down for deep cleaning at one point so I was completely ok with waiting.
+I did have to wait the full 65 minutes, but Cast Members let us know that the ride went down for deep cleaning at one point, so I was completely ok with waiting.
 It is a very cute attraction, but not one of my favorites.
 I’m not a huge fan of the new style of Mickey cartoons, but this was fun.
-My biggest recommendation for this attraction is to go first thing in the morning, or in the afternoon/evening as most of the queue is outside so you are in direct sunlight for your wait.
+My biggest recommendation for this attraction is to go first thing in the morning or the afternoon/evening as most of the queue is outside, so you are in direct sunlight for your wait.
 It may not be as bad outside of the summer months, but it was brutal in September.

 My final stop was at Animal Kingdom before I got on the road to head home after checking out of the Contemporary.
 I took the bus, again alone, and was scanned into the park 20 mins before opening.
-Pretty much everyone flocks to Pandora, so when I arrived there was already a 30 mins wait posted for Flight of Avatar.
-I grabbed my Starbucks, and found a nice, shaded spot to scout out the flotillas (AK’s version of cavalcades).
-It didn’t take long until I saw Timon and Rafiki, followed by Goofy along with Chip N Dale a few minutes later!
+Pretty much everyone flocks to Pandora, so when I arrived, there was already a 30 mins wait posted for Flight of Avatar.
+I grabbed my Starbucks and found a nice, shaded spot to scout out the flotillas (AK’s version of cavalcades).
+It didn’t take long until I saw Timon and Rafiki, followed by Goofy, along with Chip N Dale, a few minutes later!
 The music comes solely from the flotillas, instead of being piped in, but as long as you are along the water, you shouldn’t have any problems finding them!
-Accomplishing my mission of seeing the flotillas, I head back to the resort so I could come home to my family.
+Accomplishing my mission of seeing the flotillas, I head back to the resort so I could go home to my family.